 A person is ineligible to obtain an expungement if they suffered a state prison sentence.
 Instead, they should seek a certificate of rehabilitation and or application for governor’s pardon.
 Additionally, even if you were not sentenced to state prison, certain convictions list below prohibit someone from ever expunging their record

-- Relieve you from registering as a sex offender
+- Stop you from registering as a sex offender

-- Relieve the conviction to be a “priorable” offense
+- Preclude the conviction from being a priorable offense

 - Relieve you from disclosing to government agencies